bigwiv/Biopython-cn/chr9.rst

     >>> for record in records:
     ...     print record.ID

-9.13??Using a proxy
+9.13  Using a proxy
 -------------------

-Normally you won°Øt have to worry about using a proxy, but if this is an issue on your network here is how to deal with it.
+Normally you won‚Äôt have to worry about using a proxy, but if this is an issue on your network here is how to deal with it.
 Internally, ``Bio.Entrez`` uses the standard Python library ``urllib`` for accessing the NCBI servers.
 This will check an environment variable called